Curiosity is one of the great secrets of happiness.

 -

-The crew of the boat consists of some 10-12 men who not only take care of our safety, but also make sure we don't lack anything.
+The boat's crew consists of about 10-12 men who not only ensure our safety, but also make sure we have everything we need.
 The service they provide is unparalleled.
-And beyond these labor duties of theirs, they are more than open to playing a game, chatting with you, and having untold laughs with you.
-Besides the dolphins, the crew is a key element that makes this trip so special.
-Their income depends almost entirely on tips (unlike in the Netherlands).
-Therefore, we give a minimum guideline of €75 tip, so that they are properly rewarded for their hard work.
+And beyond their work duties, they are more than open to playing games, chatting with you, and laughing with you countless times.
+Alongside the dolphins, the crew is a key element that makes this trip so special.
+Their income is almost entirely dependent on tips (unlike in the Netherlands).
+That is why we recommend a minimum tip of €75, so that they are properly rewarded for their hard work.

 -